-Paper presents a hypothesis that the Asian summer monsoon dynamics of delayed withdrawal time and associated vagarious anti-cyclonic circulation plays a lead role in enhancing the frequency of extreme pollution events by triggering rapid particulate formation and trapping them ceaselessly.
+i.
+Paper presents a hypothesis and validates using the madden SAFAR model that the Asian summer monsoon dynamics of delayed withdrawal time and associated anti-cyclonic circulation playing a lead role in enhancing the frequency of extreme pollution events by triggering rapid particulate formation and trapping them ceaselessly.